-C. Disclosure of the Requested Records Will Contribute to a Reasonably Broad Audience of Interested Persons' Understanding of the Ethics Obligations of a Non-Career Appointee
+C. Disclosure of the Requested Records Will Contribute to a Reasonably Broad Audience of Interested Persons' Understanding of the Agency's Interactions With Certain Pressure Groups Seeking to Influence Agency Decision Making

-For reasons already described, the requested records will contribute to public understanding of the advice provided to an independent agency by a non-governmental organization.
+For reasons already described, the requested records will contribute to public understanding of the advice provided to an independent agency by a non-governmental organization or organizations.
 As explained above, the records will contribute to public understanding of this topic.
 See W. Watersheds Proj. v.
 Brown, 318 F.Supp.2d 1036, 1040 (D. Idaho 2004) ("... find[ing] that WWP adequately specified the public interest to be served, that is, educating the public about the ecological conditions of the land managed by the BLM and also how ... management strategies employed by the BLM may adversely affect the environment.").